 Myofascial release is a gentle, effective technique that utilizes the inter-connective network of the fascial system.
 It helps release tension, movement patterns, and return mobility to the body.
 It works by using gentle pressure to allow the body to release itself.

 This differs from other techniques that push through the body, forcing it to release.
-Myofascial Release is an excellent option for children who may not tolerate stretching or more aggressive forms of manual therapy.
+Myofascial Release provides an excellent option for children who may not tolerate stretching or more aggressive forms of manual therapy.
 It’s gentle but broad focus makes it blend perfectly with NDT.

 Pediatric Physical Therapy: Sensory Processing Integration: